-1. Chehalis The Confederated Tribes of the Chehalis Reservation has more than 800 members and a reservation of approximately 4,400 acres in southwest Washington.
-The Chehalis tribe is one of the region's largest employers operating a water slide park and hotel, casino/hotel resort, convenience stores, an RV park and a construction company. www.chehalistribe.org acre reservation.
+1. Chehalis The Confederated Tribes of the Chehalis Reservation has more than 800 members an a reservation located in southwest Washington.
+The Chehalis tribe is one of the region's largest employers operating a water slide park and hotel, brewery, casino/hotel resort, convenience stores, an RV park, a construction company, and the Chehalis Tribal Loan Fund. chehalistribe.org

-2. Colville The Confederated Tribes of the Colville Reservation is comprised of than 9,500 enrolled members, about half of whom live on or near the 1.4 million more than 800 people and generates more than \$120 million a year in revenue making it an economic leader in Central Washington.
-Its diverse enterprises include gaming, hotel,
+2. Colville The Confederated Tribes of the Colville Reservation is comprised of 12 aboriginal tribes that lived in North Central Washington.
+The tribe has more than 9,500 enrolled members.
+The tribe's economic enterprise is the Colville Tribal Federal Corporation, which employs more than 1,400 people and generates more than \$120 million a year in revenue making it an economic leader in Central Washington.
+Its diverse enterprises include gaming, hotel, recreation and tourism, retail, construction and wood products. colvilletribes.com